Dragonmystic707/exalted-reincarnated/docs/Charms/Ability Charms.md

 The arrow flies true and with purpose, deflecting any incoming projectiles before they have a chance to hit their intended target.

-Against any ranged attack, you may define Defense as (Dexterity + Archery)/2.
+Against any ranged attack, you may gain a Third Defense of (Dexterity + Archery)/2.
 This may be used to Defend Others across Zones equal to your weapon’s Range.